Public Lands Institute

 Geological age

-~450 Mya Ordovician shale and limestone (Kope Formation)
+~450 Mya Ordovician shale and limestone (Kope Formation).

 Epoch

-Late Ordovician (Cincinnatian Series)
+Late Ordovician (Cincinnatian Series).

 Native lands

-Shawnee (Shawanwaki) · Myaamia (Miami) · Adena and Hopewell moundbuilder cultures; Cincinnati area a major nexus of Shawnee and Miami territory; Fort Washington established 1789 as U.S. military base on Shawnee lands; Shawnee and Miami among signatories ceding southern Ohio via Treaty of Greenville 1795 following Battle of Fallen Timbers 1794
+Shawnee (Shawanwaki) · Myaamia (Miami) · Adena and Hopewell moundbuilder cultures; Cincinnati area a major nexus of Shawnee and Miami territory; Fort Washington established 1789 as U.S. military base on Shawnee lands; Shawnee and Miami among signatories ceding southern Ohio via Treaty of Greenville 1795 following Battle of Fallen Timbers 1794.

 Displacement & Tenure